Coventry University (BA 1st Class Hons Fine Art & Illustration, 2008 / 2008)

 - Installation project, House Gallery, Camberwell, London

-- Performance Installation, Voila Festival, The Cockpit, London
+- Dance and Draw, Performance Installation, Voila Festival, The Cockpit, London

 - Group show, Repre Art Group, Silvex Studios, Shoreditch, London